-MinAF approved GE Aspergillus oryzae for the production of three enzymes (alpha-amylase (α -amylase), glucoamylase and hemicellulose) for industrial usage purposes.
-Since LIVZYM AS. has just started domestic production, there is no trade or export data available yet.
+MinAF approved GE Aspergillus oryzae for the production of three enzymes [alpha-amylase (α -amylase), glucoamylase and hemicellulase for industrial usage purposes.
+Since the Turkish government does not keep statistics on enzymes as being derived from GE microorganisms or non-GE microorganisms, there is no trade or export data available specifically for enzymes derived from GE microorganisms.